titilda/appunti/Foundations of Artificial Intelligence/index.md

 **Complexity**

-It has a temporal and spatial complexity that is exponential in the lenght of the solution.
+It has a temporal and spatial complexity that is exponential in the length of the solution.

 **Wait, WHAT?! $h(n)$ admissible ?!**